Hombre2014/vet_clinic/README.md

   - [ ] Find all animals that are neutered.
   - [ ] Find all animals not named Gabumon.
   - [ ] Find all animals with a weight between 10.4kg and 17.3kg (including the animals with the weights that equals precisely 10.4kg or 17.3kg)
+- [ ] Copy the SQL you used in the previous point into the `queries.sql` file in the generated repository.

 ## Built With